SaaS Club

 Free weekly newsletter · No spam

-The tactical lessons are specific.
-How to design onboarding sequences that drive activation.
-How to identify at-risk customers before they cancel.
-How to build a customer success function without hiring a big team.
-And how to think about net revenue retention as the metric that matters most.
+You'll learn how to identify at-risk customers before they cancel, how to build customer success without a big team, and how to think about net revenue retention as the metric that matters most.
+If churn is holding your growth back, these conversations will show you exactly where to focus.

 Browse by topic:AllBootstrappingFirst CustomersProduct-Market FitEnterprise SalesProduct-Led GrowthPricing & MonetizationFounder-Led SalesPositioning & DifferentiationChurn & RetentionContent & Inbound MarketingExits & AcquisitionsFundraisingAI-Powered SaaS